mattstruble/dotfiles/README.md

 This repository contains the dotfiles which I use in my development environment to install download the repository to your root dir (`~`) and call `make`.

-## Additional Configurations
+## External Configurations

-Additional steps that couldn't be encapsulated within dotfiles to make a better user experience.
+Independent application configurations to make a better unified user experience.

 ### macos